drongwbc/DCGL-AAAI24/ReadMe.md

 Python main.py
 ```

 The proposed DCGL is implemented with Python 3.8.1 on Pytorch framework.
+You can set "KMrep=10 in the spectral_clustering function" to approximately reproduce the original results.

 torch==1.13.1
 numpy==1.23.5